Russian occupations of Beirut: Background

 The offer was later accepted by the Tsarina, but her knowledge of the proposed alliance came after Ali Bey was no longer ruling Egypt.
 (Note: By the time Yaqub reached Paros, Orlov had been gone for four days on a mission to Livorno.
 Spiridov, who had been in charge there, told Ali's envoy that he was not at liberty to form an alliance.
 Yaqub then sailed to Livorno, where he met Orlov, after which he travelled all the way to Saint Petersburg to pass the message to Catherine herself.)
-He had been forced to leave the country and seek refuge with his ally Zahir when the standoff between him and Abu al-Dhahab finally escalated to armed confrontations.
+He had been forced to leave the country and seek refuge with his ally Daher when the standoff between him and Abu al-Dhahab finally escalated to armed confrontations.
 Ignorant of Ali's flight and with orders from Orlov to make contact with him, a detachment commanded by General-Adjutant Rizo, a Greek, sailed for Damietta but quickly left port after learning of his fate.
 The squadron then searched for him along the Palestinian coast and eventually found him in Acre on 3 June.
 Rizo later sent a detachment to the north, which intercepted an Ottoman frigate from Beirut near Tyre.
-Meanwhile, in Sidon, Zahir's small army of 6,000 was being besieged by an Ottoman force of 30,000 that included Druze contingents.
+Meanwhile, in Sidon, Daher's small army of 6,000 was being besieged by an Ottoman force of 30,000 that included Druze contingents.
 Rizo's ships joined the garrison by bombarding the Ottoman attackers who withdrew shortly afterwards.